Deschamps - from 'water carrier' to France legend

 Already a World Cup winner as player and manager, Didier Deschamps could write another incredible chapter in his footballing story on Sunday, in potentially his last game in charge of France.

-Les Bleus could become the first country since Brazil in 1962 to retain the trophy, with Deschamps aiming to be the first coach since 1938 to guide his nation to two World Cup successes.
+Les Bleus could become the first country since Brazil in 1962 to retain the trophy, with Deschamps aiming to be the first coach since 1938 - and only the second ever - to guide his nation to two World Cup successes.

-The 54-year-old's contract expires at the end of the tournament and whatever happens in Sunday's final against a Lionel Messi-inspired Argentina, Deschamps' place in French footballing folklore is assured.
+The 54-year-old's contract expires at the end of the tournament, and whatever happens in Sunday's final against a Lionel Messi-inspired Argentina, Deschamps' place in French football folklore is assured.

 'Never anything more than a water carrier'

-Deschamps had a glittering playing career with spells in France, Italy, England and Spain and was regarded as one of the game's finest defensive midfielders.
+Deschamps had a glittering playing career, with spells in France, Italy, England and Spain and was regarded as one of the game's finest defensive midfielders.

 But not everyone was a fan.

-"Deschamps gets by because he gives 100%, but he'll never be anything more than a water carrier - you find players like him on every street corner," said former France team-mate Eric Cantona in an interview in September 1996.
+"Deschamps gets by because he gives 100%, but he'll never be anything more than a water carrier.
+You find players like him on every street corner," said former France team-mate Eric Cantona in an interview in September 1996.

-"How many players can you find on street corners who have won two European Cups?" responded Deschamps, referencing his Champions League final wins with Marseille in 1993 and Juventus in 1996.
+Referencing his Champions League final wins with Marseille in 1993 and Juventus in 1996, Deschamps responded: "How many players can you find on street corners who have won two European Cups?"

 By the time he retired in 2001, he had played in four Champions League finals (and been an unused substitute as Valencia lost in 2001), and had won five domestic championships (two with Marseille and three with Juventus) as well as the Coppa Italia with Juventus and the FA Cup with Chelsea.